Letter from the Executive Director

 Stewardship & Habitat Restoration

-Save Mount Diablo currently owns or manages 19 properties—nearly 2,000 acres.
-These properties include perpetual conservation easements on two properties, totaling 20 acres.
-We also have stewardship activities including restoration, monitoring, and conservation grazing on three additional properties we do not own.
+Save Mount Diablo currently owns or manages 18 properties—totaling nearly 2,000 acres.
+These properties include perpetual conservation easements on two properties, totaling 22 acres.
+We also restore sites on two properties we don’t own.

 Here are some of the accomplishments we are especially proud of this fiscal year: